Prep Time 10′

-In fact, aronia berries have been found to be three times better than raspberries, and nearly four times better than blueberries at neutralizing free radicals.(3)
+In fact, aronia berries have been found to be three times better than raspberries, and nearly four times better than blueberries at neutralising free radicals.(3)

 If you haven’t tasted it before, it’s like a cross between blueberry and pomegranate.
 Aronia also contains tannins, like those found in red wine, so you may notice some similarities in mouth-feel.

-In our dressing, aronia berry adds the sweet-sharp flavor of berries, beautifully accentuated by the lemon juice for a tangy and delicious finishing touch to our salad.
+In our dressing, aronia berry adds the sweet-sharp flavour of berries, beautifully accentuated by the lemon juice for a tangy and delicious finishing touch to our salad.